jayrajroshan/Articles/PoA.md

 Puppeth create json file with the configuration and ask where to save it.
 If you started Puppeth while in the gen folder then just press enter since it takes the current directory by default otherwise you can specify the folder here.
 ![Puppeth export](https://github.com/jayrajroshan/Articles/blob/master/img/8_pup_gen_export.png?raw=true)

 Now we have our Genesis configurations and we can use it to start our nodes.
-If you want to check the contents of this configuration, you can open the json file in any text
+If you want to check the contents of this configuration, you can open the json file in any text editor.
+To create the two nodes, we need to initialise both the nodes with the same genesis file.
+Enter the following command to initialise node 1 and store all the data for Node 1 in the folder 1
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA0ODg0MDk2MywxNzk3OTkyODQ1LC0xMD
-YzNDcyMDMwLC0xNzAxMTU4NjE5LDE1MTczMzUzOTgsLTM1NDA5
-MDU0MiwtODgyODUyNzUxLDgyMDI1NDgxLDE3NzkwODAxMzcsLT
-U2MTc0MzM1OCwxNzQ2NTg0MzAsMjU3ODEzMzM5LDU5OTE2NDA1
-NCwtMTI4NzA2MTk3M119
+eyJoaXN0b3J5IjpbNjcyMjQ1OTg4LDE3OTc5OTI4NDUsLTEwNj
+M0NzIwMzAsLTE3MDExNTg2MTksMTUxNzMzNTM5OCwtMzU0MDkw
+NTQyLC04ODI4NTI3NTEsODIwMjU0ODEsMTc3OTA4MDEzNywtNT
+YxNzQzMzU4LDE3NDY1ODQzMCwyNTc4MTMzMzksNTk5MTY0MDU0
+LC0xMjg3MDYxOTczXX0=
 -->